jonaskohl/UMFParser/README.md

     array<string> "NameOfStringArray" ("test1", "test2", "test3")
     array<boolean> "NameOfBoolArray" (true, false, false, true)

-## Parse & buld
+## Parse & build
-You can create these files using the included PHP library `UMFParse.php`.
+You can create or read these files using the included PHP library `UMFParse.php`.
 See the `examples\` directory for usage.